tsuting/Jetson_PaddlePaddle_detection/py-deepstream-text-detection/README.md

 The code shows how to

-* Use a webcam as an input
+* Use a USB webcam as an input
 * Use RTSP/EGL/fakesink as an output
 * Use different object trackers
 * Use a customized parser